If You Lost Your Case At Immigration Court . . .

 What Is A Notice of Appeal?

-A notice of appeal is a short document filed with the Board of Immigration Appeals which informs the Immigration Court and Department of Homeland Security that you are challenging the court’s decision.
-The notice of appeals is required to be filed in Falls Church, Virginia within 30 days of the Immigration Judge’s decision in your case.
-Filing a Notice of Appeal starts the appeals process.
+The Notice of Appeal is a short document filed with the Board of Immigration Appeals which informs the Immigration Court and Department of Homeland Security that you are challenging the court’s decision.

 The Board of Immigration Appeals (BIA) is the nation’s highest immigration court.